Novels

 A new Spanish edition of Desert Blood/Sangre en el desierto released in November 2011.

-French edition of Desert Blood coming in 2012!
+French edition of Desert Blood released May 2012

 Alicia reads from Desert Blood for GuerrillaReads.